 - Catastrophes: While a policy may cover damages because of extreme weather, it may exclude risks such as earthquakes, floods, storm surges, and wars.
 That said, not all policies and insurance providers are the same.
 For example, a small business could have flood damage coverage in a commercial property policy.

 - Liquor liability: If you own a restaurant or cafe that sells alcoholic beverages, your general liability policy does not include coverage for claims arising from one of your intoxicated customers.
-In this instance, you need to add liquor liability coverage to your policy.
+In this instance, you need to add liquor liability coverage to the policy.

 - Employee injuries: Your full- or part-time employees who are injured on the job are typically covered by workers’ compensation insurance offered by the respective workers’ compensation board in your province.